Everest Base Camp Fixed Departure Trek - Group Joining Trek to Everest Base Camp

 While in Kathmandu, you will be staying at the 3-starred hotel with breakfast and bed service.
 For lunch and dinner, you can explore various dishes available in Kathmandu.

 How is the weather in Everest Base Camp and what is the best time for this trek?

 The weather in the Everest region varies with the seasons.
 Spring and autumn are considered to be the best seasons to do the trek.
-The weather is usually warm, calm and consistent.
+The weather is usually warm, calm, and consistent.
 The evenings and mornings get cold and chilly but the temperature is bearable.
 The views are amazing in these seasons.
-The landscapes and the trail look awesome due to rhododendron blooms and colourful forests.
+The landscapes and the trail look awesome due to rhododendron blooms and colorful forests.

 Trekking in winter is difficult as the temperature becomes unbearably cold in the higher regions.
 Frequent snowfall and blizzards make the weather condition worse.
 Similarly, in summer, the weather is unpredictable and rainfalls occur frequently making it difficult to trek.
 Also, the views get obstructed most of the time.